Amaranthus graecizans

 Amaranthus graecizans, the Mediterranean amaranth or short-tepalled pigweed, is an annual species in the botanical family Amaranthaceae.
 It is native to Africa, southern Europe, East Asia to India and Central Asia.
 It is naturalized in North America.
 More general common names include tumbleweed and pigweed.

-Characteristics
+Description

 Amaranthus graecizans is an annual herb that grows up to 50 cm tall.
 Stems are branched from base, glabrous or covered with crisped hairs.
 The flowers are unisexual and are yellow with round black seeds that are 1–1.25 mm.

 Habitat

 Amaranthus graecizans grows in warm temperate zones where it can be found at elevations up to 2400 m.
-It grows rapidly after rain and can be found in on disturbed ground in the vicinity of human and livestock settlements as well as seasonally flooded sandy flats.
+It grows rapidly after rain and can be found on disturbed ground in the vicinity of human and livestock settlements as well as seasonally flooded sandy flats.